aryavedha/devops/script-buffer-cache.md

 ```
 ---

-- I use it in work:
+- I use it in work:buffer & cache script
 ```
 #!/bin/bash